-This clause enables the client to obtain a signed document in two steps; the client is responsible for the creation of the digital signature value using a (secure) signature-creation device.
+This clause enables the client to obtain a signed document in two steps; the client MUST create of the digital signature value using a (secure) signature-creation device based on the document digest that is received from the Digital Signature Service.
+The interaction with the Digital Signature Service involves two <dss:SignRequest> requests:

-The main <dss:SignRequest> and <dss:SignResponse> are processed in two separate, consecutive, interactions with the Digital Signature Service.

-The first step initiates the process by sending the document to the Digital Signature Service with the FIRST <dss:SignRequest>.
-Only the digest of the document is received in the FIRST <dss:SignResponse>.
-The Digital Signature Service will postpone processing of the document until the <dss:SignatureObject> is received in the second step.

-The second step finalizes the process by sending the <dss:SignatureObject> to the Digital Signature Service with the SECOND <dss:SignRequest>.
-The Digital Signature Service responds with the SECOND (and final) <dss:SignResponse> which contains the electronic signature or signed document, depending what has been requested.
+- The FIRST <dss:SignRequest> MUST initiate the process by sending the document to the Digital Signature Service.
+(This is the first step in the two-step approach.)
+The Digital Signature Service MUST respond with the FIRST <dss:SignResponse>: it MUST contain the digest of the document.
+The Digital Signature Service MUST postpone processing of the document until the <dss:SignatureObject> is received in the SECOND <dss:SignRequest>. - The SECOND <dss:SignRequest> MUST be sent to finalize the process by sending the <dss:SignatureObject> to the Digital Signature Service.
+(This is the second step in the twostep approach.)
+The Digital Signature Service MUST resume processing and MUST respond with the SECOND (and final) <dss:SignResponse> which contains the electronic signature or signed document, depending what has been requested.